 What happens when we receive an ‘adverse report’?

-Our LawPath Trademark Attorneys will work closely with you to remedy the situation as soon as possible.
-We will provide professional advice on how best to meet the requirements identified by the examiner, and have your application registered by the registrar.
+Our LawPath Trademark Lawyers will work closely with you to remedy the situation as soon as possible.
+We will provide advice on how best to meet the requirements identified by the examiner, and have your application registered by the registrar.

-Upon remedying the application, our LawPath Trademark Attorneys will re-submit your application for you, free of charge.
+Upon remedying the application, our LawPath Trademark Lawyers will re-submit your application for you, free of charge.

 What happens when we receive a ‘notice of acceptance’?

-This ‘notice of acceptance’ will advise of the date on which the acceptance of your trademark will be advertised in the Official Journal of Trademarks.
+The ‘notice of acceptance’ advises when your trademark will appear in the Official Journal of Trademarks.

-At the commencement of the advertisement of acceptance, any objecting party has 2 months from the date of advertisement to file a notice of intention to oppose the registration of your trademark.
-If a notice of intention to oppose is filed, that party has to lodge a statement setting out the grounds and details upon which they oppose.
+At the start of the advertisement of acceptance, any objecting party has 2 months from the date of advertisement to file a notice of intention to oppose the registration of your trademark.
+An intention to oppose must be a statement highlighting the grounds and details upon which they oppose.